antonioru/beautiful-react-hooks/docs/useWillUnmount.md

 ### Why? 💡

-- takes care of performing a callback when the component unmounts
+- takes care of performing a callback before the component unmounts

 ### Basic Usage: